Fulch36/wiserheatingapi/README.md

 - Ability to query and set schedules for rooms
 - Ability to query and set smartplugs (modes and states)

-The project is closely associated with the Wiser HomeAssitant component availabe here https://github.com/asantaga/wiserHomeAssistantPlatform
+The project is closely associated with the Wiser HomeAssistant component available here https://github.com/asantaga/wiserHomeAssistantPlatform

 ## Installation